syncfusion-content/wpf-docs/wpf/DockingManager/Styles-and-Templates.md

 {% endhighlight  %}

-> Note: For adding the Custom AutoHideButton template to the Docking Manager, you must have the DockingManager in which you are going to add the AutoHideButton template, because the AwlButtonTemplate is the attached property.
+N> For adding the Custom AutoHideButton template to the Docking Manager, you must have the DockingManager in which you are going to add the AutoHideButton template, because the AwlButtonTemplate is the attached property.